bleakley/case-reports/README.md

 {'0': 23, '1': 3, '4': 2}
 ```

-would describe a set of 28 publications, 23 of which had no citations in PMC, 3 of which had 1 publication in PMC, and 2 of which had 4 publications in PMC.
+would describe a set of 28 publications, 23 of which had no citations in PMC, 3 of which had 1 citation in PMC, and 2 of which had 4 citations in PMC.

 These counts represent minimum citation counts.
 Notably, a publication could be cited by other publications which are not tracked in PMC.